Ultra-Seven/newStream/src/chrome/README.md

 ### Step 0

 You have all been given write access to the repository.
 It will make all of our lives easier if there is a central repository for the class.
-I recommend that each team creates a branch for their team and commits/pushes to that branch.
-**DO NOT COMMIT TO MASTER!**
+I recommend that each team creates a branch for their team and commits/pushes to that branch.  **DO NOT COMMIT TO MASTER** -- we have set permissions that make this hard to do, but just be careful :)

         git checkout -b <name of your new branch>